mamazinho/celero-challenge/README.md

 ## Questions:
 ***Why use a front-end framework?***
-* I opt for use a front-end framework (AngularJs) because it will help so much in interactivity and how the data will be displayed to user, how the main objective of Django Rest Framework is to be an API (webServices), I treat it like this, leaving the renders with the front-end and delivering a complete flow.
+* I chose to use a front-end framework (AngularJs) because it will help so much in interactivity and how the data will be displayed to user, how the main objective of Django Rest Framework is to be an API (webServices), I treat it like this, leaving the renders with the front-end and delivering a complete flow.